 Jeff Dahmer Wasn’t on the Lease — But DA Michael McCann Was

-In the long, weird annals of American justice, few stories are as ridiculous as the one where a District Attorney manages to have the same address as the “serial killer” he’s prosecuting.
-That’s not a typo.
-Milwaukee DA Michael McCann, the man who sold the “Dahmer” nightmare to the world, shows up in the tenant records for 808 N. 24th Street, the address where Jeff Dahmer supposedly molested 13-year-old Somsack Sinthasomphone.
+Milwaukee DA Michael McCann, the man who sold the “serial killer” nightmare to the world, shows up in the tenant records for 808 N. 24th Street, the address where Jeff Dahmer supposedly molested 13-year-old Somsack Sinthasomphone.
 Jeff, the supposed tenant and sex offender, does not.

 District Attorney Michael McCann wasn’t just Milwaukee’s top cop; he was also tight with Archbishop Rembert Weakland, the gay prelate running an archdiocese so riddled with abuse scandals it eventually had to declare bankruptcy like a failing casino.
 By 2011, the lawsuits piled so high the Archdiocese of Milwaukee hit the Chapter 11 eject button.
 And by 2019, the Church itself was so embarrassed it quietly scraped Weakland’s name off its headquarters like a bad Yelp review.